 If your child has experienced trauma, contact the school counselor for more information.

-[See Mental Health Support on page 52, and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children and Dating Violence on page 33.]
+[See Mental Health Support on page 60, Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page 39, and Dating Violence on page 46.]

 Kindergarten Acceleration